XKNX/xknxproject/README.md

 the group addresses, device descriptions and possibly more.
 The main use case will be in our custom panel to provide installation specific context information for ones KNX installation.

+Note: The specified KNX project file will be extracted to /tmp during the process.
+Once parsing is done all files will be deleted from /tmp again.

 ## Documentation

 TBD